ad-freiburg/natural-entity-types/README.md

 databases from them for quick access, and compute type properties from these Wikidata mappings which are used as features by the models.
 This can take a couple of hours.

+OR, if you only want to use the model that does not depend on precomputed features, you can run

+    make generate_wikidata_mappings

+This will only download the Wikidata mappings and generate the databases from them.
+The model that does not depend on precomputed features (`models/nn.no_precomp.512_sigmoid_d02_32_adam00001.70k.p`) can be used without the precomputed features and yields similar results (in our experiments, accuracy@1 is only 0.8 percentage points lower than with the full model).

 You can now train and evaluate models, or used trained models to generate natural type triples for all entities in Wikidata as described in the next sections.